Start with the field, not the spray pass

 Scouting before a targeted spray job

-If drone imagery shows a defined problem area, the next step is not automatically spraying.
-The next step is deciding whether the area should be treated, how large it is, and what method fits.
+If imagery shows a defined problem area, the next step is not automatically spraying.
+It is deciding whether the area should be treated, how large it is, and what method fits.
+Before a targeted spray job, scouting can help answer:

 • Where is the problem located?